ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Up to ten million rows of sensitive data
     - Up to 32 columns (fields) per data source

-2. Structure the sensitive data in the .csv file such that the first row includes the names of the fields you'll use for EDM classification.
+2. Structure the sensitive data in the .csv file such that the first row includes the names of the fields you'll use for EDM-based classification.
 In your .csv file, you might have field names, such as "ssn", "birthdate", "firstname", "lastname", and so on. <br/>As an example, our .csv file is called *PatientRecords.csv*.
 It includes columns, such as *PatientID*, *MRN*, *lastname*, *FirstName*, *SSN* and more.

 3. Define the schema for the database of sensitive information in .xml format (similar to our example below).
 Name this schema file `edm.xml`, and configure it such that for each column in the database, there is a line that uses the syntax `<Field name="" unique="" searchable=""/>`.